-So putting it all together, here are the 50 positions which make up the latest GS VIP list, i.e., the Top 50 most popular longs...
+So putting it all together, here are the 50 positions which make up the latest GS VIP list, i.e., the 50 most popular hedge fund longs...

 ... and the list of 50 stocks representing the most important short positions.

-Traditionally, being long the most shorted hedge fund names and shorting the most favored ones has been a source of double digit alpha ever since 2011, and while this year that may have been different, for now, there is no reason to assume this normalcy will persist especially once the revulsion with tech names reappears once more.
+As a reminder: traditionally, being long the most shorted hedge fund names and shorting the most favored ones has been a source of double digit alpha ever since 2011, and while this year that may have been different, for now, there is no reason to assume this normalcy will persist especially once the revulsion with tech names reappears once more.